Skip to main content

 blacklist_user root/system

-The gid is the user's group id from the /etc/group file and the uid is the user id from the /etc/passwd file.
-The LSAM code will automatically recognize any valid gid/uid combinations stored in any network password system supported by the operating system that is properly configured (NIS, NIS+, etc.).
+The gid is your group id from the /etc/group file and the uid is you id from the /etc/passwd file.
+The agent code will automatically recognize any valid gid/uid combinations stored in any network password system supported by the operating system that is properly configured (NIS, NIS+, etc.).

 The code will not use or store any invalid (i.e., non-existent) gid/uid combinations – it is if the data was never entered.
 A gid or uid may either be entered as a name or as a number.
 If your "id" program does not list all uid and gid information, then looking at /etc/passwd and /etc/group can help resolve these values.